 THE LIGHTNESS OF EMPORIO ARMANI

-Giorgio Armani says he wanted to dress his Emporio Armani woman in air — a seemingly impossible task.
+Giorgio Armani says he wanted to dress his Emporio Armani woman in air.
 He just about succeeds.

 The Spring/Summer 2020 collection was a study of lightness and movement, softness in materials, silhouette and color palette.

 "It is difficult to define beauty," the designer said after the show.
 "There are many women who can be beautiful in their own way.
 Once there was the beauty of the woman with the cigarette.
 Today women can be different, differently beautiful."

 Opening the show and setting the tone, an airy trench floated over a transparent pink top and gray crushed velvet trousers, anchored by an urban pill-box crossbody bag.